canonical/netplan/doc/netplan.md

           are sent at 200ms intervals.

      ``learn-packet-interval`` (scalar)
-     :    Specify the interval (seconds) between sending learning packets to each slave.
+     :    Specify the interval between sending learning packets to each slave.
 The value range is between ``1`` and ``0x7fffffff``.
           The default value is ``1``.
 This option only affects ``balance-tlb`` and ``balance-alb`` modes.
 Using the networkd renderer, this field maps to the LearnPacketIntervalSec= property.
+If no time suffix is specified, the value will be interpreted as seconds.

      ``primary`` (scalar)
      :    Specify a device to be used as a primary slave, or preferred device